 - Follow blogs that write about body positivity.
 Find songs that make you feel empowered and beautiful.
 Listen to podcasts that promote body positivity.Cut out environments and people that make you feel less than.
 We want to flood your brain with messages that you are good enough.

-3. Work with a therapist to discover what is underlying poor body thoughts.
+3. Work with an eating disorder therapist to discover what is underlying poor body thoughts.
 It’s not always what it seems.
 Simply because you are body checking, and having poor body image thoughts does not mean it’s actually about your body.
 Often, through work in therapy people discover that when they are feeling anxious about _______(fill in the blank) their mind automatically resorts to thoughts of body image because it’s distracting and something that you feel you have control over.
 For example, you might find that every time you get in a fight with your significant other you start feeling critical of your body.
 So instead of thinking about the argument or feeling hurt, your mind turns to thoughts about your body.
 So examine what else is actually going on beneath the surface.

 4. Lastly, reflect on what you want to remember about this summer.
 Do you want to remember this summer as the one where you wouldn’t go to the pool with friends because you had to wear a bathing suit?
 Or do you want to have fun memories of late summer nights eating ice cream with friends?
 It’s possible to enjoy this summer’s cookouts, pool parties, and vacations and not be stuck in your own head about your physical appearance.